Gene drive: Invasive species control

 Sciences and many others.
 A wider outreach network for gene drive research exists to raise awareness of the value of gene drive research for the public good.

 Some scientists are concerned about the technique, fearing it could spread and wipe out species in native habitats.
 The gene could mutate, potentially causing unforeseen problems (as could any gene).
 Many non-native species can hybridize with native species, such that a gene drive afflicting a non-native plant or animal that hybridizes with a native species could doom the native species.
 Many non-native species have naturalized into their new environment so well that crops and/or native species have adapted to depend on them.

 Predator Free 2050

-The Predator Free 2050 project is a New Zealand government program to eliminate eight invasive mammalian predator species (including rats, short-tailed weasels, and possums) from the country by 2050.
+The Predator Free 2050 project is a New Zealand government program to eliminate eight invasive mammalian predator species (including rats, short-tailed weasels (stoats, Mustela erminea), and possums) from the country by 2050.
 The project was first announced in 2016 by New Zealand's prime minister John Key and in January 2017 it was announced that gene drives would be considered in the effort, but this has not yet been actualised.
 In 2017, one group in Australia and another in Texas released preliminary research into creating 'daughterless mice' using gene drives in mammals.